dcbaker/cython/docs/src/userguide/wrapping_CPlusPlus.rst

 Add public attributes
 ^^^^^^^^^^^^^^^^^^^^^^

-We now need to declare the attributes and methods for use on Cython.
+We now need to declare the attributes and methods for use on Cython0.
 We put those declarations in a file called :file:`Rectangle.pxd`.
-You can see it as a header file which is readable by Cython:
+You can see it as a header file which is readable by Cython0:

 .. literalinclude:: ../../examples/userguide/wrapping_CPlusPlus/Rectangle.pxd

 Note that the constructor is declared as "except +".
-If the C++ code or the initial memory allocation raises an exception due to a failure, this will let Cython safely raise an appropriate Python exception instead (see below).
-Without this declaration, C++ exceptions originating from the constructor will not be handled by Cython.
+If the C++ code or the initial memory allocation raises an exception due to a failure, this will let Cython0 safely raise an appropriate Python exception instead (see below).
+Without this declaration, C++ exceptions originating from the constructor will not be handled by Cython0.

 We use the lines::